NEWS

 (The match against Iwata will be played soon after the last match.
 What should Iwata be careful of?)

-(How does the manager feel about Hiroki Sakai 's departure from the team and Ken Iwao transfer?)
+(How does the manager feel about Hiroki Sakai 's departure from the team and Ken Iwao 's transfer?)

 "I think it's becoming a trend that many young players join the team and develop there.
 Hiroki has been telling me since I first came here that he had a dream of playing in the A-League.
 It means he's leaving here on a good note and heading there."